Map search

 Low-fidelity concepts

-Created lo-fi wireframes to explore layout, map to index transitions, property pin representation and ways to communicate area-level (not exact) property locations.
-Useful for taking stakeholders on the design journey from the beginning.
+Created lo-fi wireframes to develop concepts and explore layout, including: map to index transitions, property pin representation and ways to communicate area-level (not exact) property locations.

 Lo-fi to launch iteration